Cornell-GreenClub/github-starter-course/README.md

 You can check out the GitHub Explore website [at github.com/explore](https://github.com/explore).
 The more you interact with GitHub the more tailored your Explore view will be.

+## 📝 Required Next Stpes
+* Clone this repo onto your local desktop using `git fetch`.
+* Create a new file, `test.py` and type a basic Python function (i.e. `print('Hello World')`
+* Create a new branch called test.
+Refer to the [Branch & Merge Section](https://education.github.com/git-cheat-sheet-education.pdf) for how to create a new branch.
+* Add your changes to the branch, commit with any status message, and push your changes.

 ## 📝 Optional next steps

 * Open a pull request and let your teacher know that you’ve finished this course.
 * Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
 * [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?
+* Explore other GitHub commands in this GitHub Cheat Sheet.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)